NingxuanGuo/demand-response/README.md

 # demand-response
-Customers' data profile of fixed loads and shiftable loads
+data profile of fixed loads and shiftable loads